Postdoctoral Researcher Opportunity

 Location: Cornell University, Ithaca, NY

-The Computer Systems Laboratory at Cornell seeks a postdoctoral researcher to help launch a new project to develop an open-source on-chip network generator for cache-coherent memory systems.
-The project spans computer architecture and VLSI design.
+The Computer Systems Laboratory at Cornell seeks a postdoctoral researcher to contribute to an ongoing project designing a new kind of continuously reconfigurable machine.
+The project spans computer architecture, digital VLSI, and electronic design automation research.

 The postdoc will work within the research group of Professor Christopher Batten in the department of Electrical and Computer Engineering at Cornell University.
 Prof. Batten received his Ph.D. at MIT and was a co-architect of the Scale VT Processor and published some of the first papers on chip-level silicon-photonic interconnection networks.
-More recently, the Batten Research Group at Cornell has done pioneering work in the areas of programmable data-parallel accelerators, architectures for task-based parallel programming models with work-stealing runtimes, architectures for fully integrated voltage regulation, and highly productive hardware design methodologies.
-In the past three years, Prof. Batten's group has published numerous papers in top-tier architecture/EDA/VLSI venues (e.g., ISCA'16, MICRO'17/'18, HOTCHIPS'17, IEEE MICRO'18, DAC'16/'18, TCAD'18) and has been involved in four tapeouts on IBM 130nm, TSMC 16nm/28m/65m.
+More recently, the Batten Research Group at Cornell has done pioneering work in the areas of programmable data- and task-parallel accelerators, compute-in-memory architectures, network-on-chip design, and highly productive hardware design methodologies.
+In the past five years, Prof. Batten's group has published numerous papers in top-tier architecture/VLSI/EDA venues (e.g., ISCA'16/'20, MICRO'17/'18, HPCA'21, HOTCHIPS'17, IEEE MICRO'18, IEEE D&T'21, DAC'16/'18/'21, ISCAS'20, NOCS'20, TCAD'18) and has been involved in numerous tapeouts on IBM 130nm, TSMC 16nm/28m/65m/180nm, GF 14nm, and Intel 22FFL.
 The postdoc will be an integral part of the Batten Research Group and have opportunities to mentor PhD, masters, and undergraduate researchers.
-The project also includes researchers at Princeton University.
+The project also includes other researcher groups led by Prof. Adrian Sampson (Cornell University), Prof. Zhiru Zhang (Cornell University), and Prof. Michael Taylor (University of Washington).

-We are seeking recent PhDs in CS or ECE with expertise in architecture and/or VLSI.
+We are seeking recent PhDs in CS or ECE with expertise in architecture, digital VLSI, and/or EDA.
 Researchers with expertise in architecture will be expected to have experience in designing real microarchitectures (e.g., processor design, cache pipeline design) and then modeling these designs using cycle-level simulation frameworks (e.g., gem5).
 Researchers with expertise in VLSI will be expected to have experience in RTL modeling (e.g., Verilog), ASIC design tools (e.g., logic synthesis, physical design), and tapeouts.
-Researchers with expertise in one area or the other will fit well; researchers whose interests span architecture and VLSI are ideal.
-Prior work on on-chip networks is relevant but not required.
-Good candidates will have a track record of releasing open-source projects.
+Researchers with expertise in EDA will be expected to have experience building real tools and/or methodologies that significantly improve the process of designing and testing FPGA and/or ASIC hardware.
+Ideal candidates will have expertise spanning at least two of these three areas.
+Ideal candidates will be "builders" and have a track record of releasing or deploying real systems.

-The position starts in the fall semester of 2018 and lasts for one or two years, depending on the candidate’s preference.
-The postdoc will work with the PI and students to define the research direction, develop the framework, release the framework as an open-source project, and write papers for relevant conferences.
+The position starts January 2022 (although an earlier start date is also possible) and lasts for one or two years, depending on the candidate’s preference.
+The postdoc will work with the PIs and students to refine the project's current research direction, contribute to building the system, release open-source hardware and software, and write papers for top-tier architecture, digital VLSI, and/or EDA conferences.
 This is a leadership role; there will be opportunities to mentor students and to give talks at companies and other universities.
-Cornell's Office of Postdoctoral Studies provides significant support to ensure post-docs are successful in meeting their career goals.

 We take diversity and inclusion seriously.
 Cornell is a recognized employer and educator valuing AA/EEO, Protected Veterans, and Individuals with Disabilities.